AttieLab-Systems-Genetics/Documentation/ShinyApps.md

   - [pattern](https://github.com/byandell-sysgen/qtl2shiny/blob/byandell-refactor/R/patternServer.R):
 [allele](https://github.com/byandell-sysgen/qtl2shiny/blob/byandell-refactor/R/alleleServer.R)

-The `qtl2main` module calls `qtl2setup` and then invokes the two primary modules, `haplo` and `diplo`, for haplotype and diplotype.
+The `qtl2shiny` module calls `qtl2dash`, which then invokes `qtl2setup`
+and the two primary modules,
+`haplo` and `diplo`, for haplotype and diplotype.
 Each of those call multiple other modules.
 The app has a side panel where switches among different types of analyses and plots are performed.